 In cases where students receive more than one award, the aid package may need to be adjusted in order to comply with federal regulations and individual program guidelines.
 With the variety of agencies controlling funds, the need to make adjustments is becoming more common.

 Students and their parents should understand that the acceptance of any award is always subject to adjustment in order to comply with the federal regulations and the guidelines of any program from which funds are received.
-Awards may be prorated or eliminated based on the students actual enrollment status.
+Awards may be prorated or eliminated based on the student's actual enrollment status and other awards.

 The amount of each student's federal award is based upon established need.
 A student's financial aid package is awarded in the following order: (1) Federal Pell Grant (2) external sources of scholarships and grants, (3) institutional scholarships & grants, (4) FSEOG, (5) Federal Work-Study, and (6) Federal Stafford Loans.Top of page